syncthing/syncthing/draft/selective.rst

 changes will be downloaded from the cluster and local changes will not be tracked.

-.. note:: When displaying the tree we must merge what we actually have on disk with what is in the global state...
-Or we will not be able to show new directories to the user as we don't know about them...
+.. note:: When displaying the tree we must merge what we actually have on disk
+	with what is in the global state.Or we will not be able to show new directories to the user as we don't know about them...

 Excluded Files
 --------------